-While it’s not exactly light (14.2kg/31.2lb without pedals), it’s a willing accomplice on the climbs, helped in no small part by a rear end that’s either reassuringly bob-free (with the shock’s ProPedal platform damping switched on) or, on the other hand, surprisingly supple over the technical stuff (with ProPedal off).
+More than 30lb of metal, plastic and rubber is never going to win any awards on the climbs.
+But the EX5.5 is a surprisingly willing accomplice, helped in no small part by a rear end that’s either reassuringly bob-free (with the shock’s ProPedal platform damping switched on) or surprisingly supple over the technical stuff.

 Frame: Good attention to detail combined with tried and tested suspension platform

 Functional simplicity defines the Trek’s asymmetric swingarm, rocker-activated shock design.
 The conventionally profiled front end is made up of subtly curved and profiled top and down tubes, while the impressively cutaway shock linkage plates pivot just behind the heavily gusseted and reinforced seat tube.

 Although there’s only room for a single set of bottle mounts inside the main triangle, Trek’s designers have gamely added a second set in the muddiest location on the bike, just ahead of the bottom bracket

 The swingarm features a distinctively lop-sided arrangement that increases stiffness without putting the driveside chainstay in a chain-fouling position.